Open Staff Positions:

 - Excellent research and writing skills.

 - Resourceful and flexible.

-- Professional proficiency in English OR Spanish.
+- Professional proficiency in English and Spanish.

 - Demonstrated interest in criminal justice, defendant’s rights, children’s rights, or international human rights.